racslabs/racs/README.md

 It is free for personal, educational, and non-commercial use.

 Commercial use requires a paid license.
-For licensing or collaboration inquiries, contact sales@racslabs.com
+For licensing inquiries, contact sales@racslabs.com

 ## Getting Started